Zistack/Satisfactory-Optimizer/README.md

  * "Burn [Fuel Item]"

    This recipe exists for every fuel item in the game that is consumed by a Biomass Burner, a Coal Generator, or a Fuel Generator.
+It also exists for Ficsonium fuel rods in a Nuclear Power Plant
    They provide negative power consumption to the factory, and can help with planning power plants.
    Nuclear Power Plants have their own recipes.

  * "Uranium Waste" and "Plutonium Waste"

-   These are the recipes for nuclear power plants.
+   These are recipes for nuclear power plants.
    Like the above recipes, they provide negative power consumption.
    They also have material outputs, as nuclear power plants produce waste.

  * "Sink [Item]"

    For every item that has a sink value, this recipe exists and can be used to plan factories that generate awesome sink points.
-   These recipes assume that the awesome sink is fed by a mk.5 belt.
+   These recipes assume that the awesome sink is fed by a mk.6 belt.

 In addition to specifying recipes directly by name, they can also be specified in groups.
 The recipe groups are also defined in the recipes file.